 - Creation of self-healing structures based on biological processes

-- Development of bio-production of building materials directly at the construction site
+- Development of building material bioproduction directly at construction sites

 - Improvement of hybrid biocomposites with enhanced characteristics

-Shape-memory biomaterials and nanocellulose in construction are already finding applications in experimental projects, demonstrating that the future of sustainable architecture is not far off.
-Already, wooden skyscrapers are no longer a fantasy and are becoming a reality in developed countries.
+Biomaterials with shape memory and nanocellulose in construction are already finding application in experimental projects.
+This demonstrates that the future of sustainable architecture is not far away.
+Already now, wooden skyscrapers are ceasing to be fantasy and becoming reality in developed countries.

 Conclusions

-The use of biomaterials in architectural planning represents not just a trend, but a fundamental shift in the approach to creating sustainable architecture.
-Eco-friendly construction using biodegradable building materials is becoming an answer to global environmental challenges.
-Biophilic design and the use of organic materials in building design allows for creating an environment that is in harmony with nature.
-Secondary recycling in construction and principles of circular economy complement this picture, forming a holistic approach to the architecture of the future.
+The application of biomaterials in architectural planning represents not just a trend, but a fundamental shift in approach to creating sustainable architecture.
+Ecological construction using biodegradable building materials becomes an answer to global environmental challenges.
+Biophilic design and the use of organic materials in building design allows creating an environment that is in harmony with nature.
+Secondary processing in construction and circular economy principles complement this picture, forming a holistic approach to the architecture of the future.

-The further development of bioarchitecture will be determined by both technological innovations and changes in the regulatory framework and public consciousness.
-The use of renewable resources in architecture will expand as existing types of biomaterials are improved and new ones are developed, making eco-friendly construction accessible and attractive to an increasing number of clients and architects.
-Don't you want to be among those who are first to create the history of a sustainable future for our planet?
+Further development of bioarchitecture will be determined by both technological innovations and changes in regulatory framework and public consciousness.
+The use of renewable resources in architecture will expand as existing biomaterials improve and new types are developed.
+This makes eco-friendly construction accessible and attractive for an increasing number of clients and architects.
+Just as digital technologies radically changed our lives over the past two decades, biomaterials are ready to transform the construction industry in the coming years.
+Don't you want to be among those who first create the history of our planet's sustainable future?